Useful Information

 Teahouses serve a variety of meals, including traditional Nepali dishes like dal bhat (lentil soup with rice), as well as noodles, soups, and some Western cuisines.
 Fresh vegetables and meat are limited at higher altitudes.
 Hot drinks like tea, coffee, and ginger lemon honey are commonly available.

 Electricity is available in almost all the teahouses, but charging devices can cost extra.
-Wi-Fi is available in some lodges but is slow and unreliable.
-A power bank and local SIM card with data can be useful.
+Wi-Fi is available in some lodges but it is slow and unreliable.
+A power bank and a local SIM card with data can be useful.

 12. How has the Langtang region recovered since the 2015 earthquake?

 The Langtang region was significantly affected by the 2015 earthquake.
 However, reconstruction efforts have restored trails and infrastructure, and trekking has resumed safely.
-Your visit to the langtang region can also support ongoing recovery and the local communities.
+Your visit to the Langtang region can also support ongoing recovery and the local communities.